-Dishwashers can take up a significant chunk of your electricity bill, costing on average £41 a year to run.
-Over a year, it costs around £8 less to run a typical new dishwasher than it does an old, inefficient machine of the same size, and it will use less water.
+Dishwashers can take up a significant chunk of your electricity bill, costing on average £45 a year to run.
+The most efficient dishwashers on the market have an A+++ rating, they cost around £6 less to run than the lowest rated dishwashers that you can buy of the same size, and they use less water.

 |Kettles||Kettles are one of the most commonly used appliances in the kitchen.
 ECO kettles that only boil the amount of water required can use 20 per cent less energy than a conventional electric kettle.
 On average a UK household boils the kettle 1,500 times a year.|

 Drying clothes outdoors on a washing line or indoors on a rack costs nothing and uses no energy so it is the ideal way to dry your clothes.
-But if you need to use a tumble dryer, choose one with a good energy label rating such as a B. This will help to keep your energy bill down as much as possible.
+But if you need to use a tumble dryer, choose one with a good energy label rating such as an A++ or A+++.
+This will help to keep your energy bill down as much as possible.

-Choose one that has a sensor that tells when your clothes are dry enough, preventing your clothes from being over dried.
+Choose one with a sensor that tells you when your clothes are dry enough, preventing your clothes from being over dried.

 |Washing machines||An energy efficient machine will save you money on your electricity bill and, if you have a meter, your water bill too.|

-Televisions can be the most power-hungry of all entertainment appliances, particularly the larger ones.
+Televisions can be the most power-hungry of all entertainment equipment, particularly the larger ones.
 The larger a television is the more energy it will consume, regardless of its energy rating.
-For instance, an A-rated 22" LCD TV would typically cost £4 a year to run whereas an A-rated 60" TV would cost £33.
+For instance, an A-rated 22" LCD TV would typically cost £6 a year to run whereas an A-rated 60" TV would cost £33.
 Choosing a smaller TV generally means choosing a more efficient TV.